Zoubi/blog/_posts/2021-06-23-UE4-Naming-Convention-Validation-Plugin.md

 ```

 After the commandlet is run, all the errors will be written in the log file, which you can parse using regular expressions.

+That's it for the quick presentation of that plugin.
+Thanks to it, we now enforce a real consistency in how the assets are named.
+This makes searching for assets in the editor faster, but has also other advantages, like avoiding errors when there's a need to programatically construct a path to an asset.

+The plugin is open source, has a permissive licence, so feel free to use it!
+Of course, pull requests are opened if you want to contribute to the project.